COVID-19 vaccination programme

 Pharmacy Vaccination Sites

-If you have received a letter or text from the NHS you can book your vaccination at one of the Pharmacy Vaccination Sites using the National Booking System.
+If you have received a text from the NHS you can book your vaccination at one of the Pharmacy Vaccination Sites using the National Booking System.
+More pharmacy sites will come online once GP sites pause.

-Mass Vaccination Sites are bookable through the National Booking System.
-Your NHS text/letter will tell you how to do this.
+Mass Vaccination Sites are bookable through the National Booking System or by calling 119.

 - The Kassam Stadium, Oxford - (South East)